pedro-acunha/SHEEP/README.md

 To create the data you can use the SQL queries provided in the file "sql_query_casjobs".
 The data can be retrieved from https://skyserver.sdss.org/CasJobs/ .

 All the feature engineering process can be seen in the file "create_data.py".
-Feel free to play you the process, creating and eliminating features as needed.
+Make the necessary changes, creating and eliminating features, as needed for your project.

 ### Photo-z predictions